kastein/Semantic-Parsing-of-picture-descriptions/README.md

 For the detailed instructions and examples please refer to the [Wiki](https://github.com/itsLuisa/Semantic-Parsing-of-picture-descriptions/wiki)

+## References

+Our parsing and learning framework is based on Liang, Percy and Christopher Potts.
+2014.
+Bringing machine learning and compositional semantics together. *Annual Review of Linguistics* 1(1): 355–376. and uses code from [the corresponding demonstration code](https://github.com/cgpotts/annualreview-complearning).

 ## Files
 * folder marked_pictures: pictures with guessed blocks for the test sentences